csiro-data-school/python/_episodes/05-syntax.md

 > ~~~
 > {: .language-python}

 which asserts that the variable `meaning_of_life` is assumed to equal `42`.
 If not, an error will be generated.
-The notion of assertions will be further explored in other episodes, the "Testing" epiode in particular.
+The notion of assertions will be further explored in other episodes, the "Testing" episode in particular.

 ## Comments
 Comments are annotations embedded in code to summarise and explain the programmer's intent.